lakpa-tamang9/margin_ood/README.md

    We provide the respective fine-tuned models for each network, and dataset.
 They are located under `./icdm/{method_name}/train_logs_and_ckpts_300k/model_name`.
 Please note that due to size constrain, we only upload a subset of all fine-tuned models at this stage.
 Due to this, testing all methods might not be possible.
 However, all the results are uploaded.
 Later, we will upload remaining to a cloud drive for access to everyone.

+   To reproduce the results presented in the paper, select appropriate method, model, and ID dataset and run `test.py`.
 For example to test MaCS method on wideresnet architecture using cifar10 as ID data.

    ```
    python test.py --method macs --model wrn --dataset cifar10
    ```

+   All the outcomes of test are stored as `.csv` files in `./icdm` folder.

 3. Training baseline: